ralfbiedert/cheats.rs/content/_index.md

 How generics, traits and the type system work together.

-> 🚧 This section is work in progress.
+> 🚧 This section is work in progress; testing UX on various devices.
 Please ignore ... 🚧

 ## Type Zoo